scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 A more meaningful benchmark for DESI is the number of frames that can be processed during a given amount of time using a given number of nodes.
-We call this metric "frames per node hour".
+We call this throughput metric "frames per node hour".
 We performed these frames per node hour benchmarks with a full exposure (30 frames), instead of a single frame, on either 19 or 9 nodes for Haswell and KNL, respectively.
 Though a single exposure is still a relatively small test because DESI expects to collect 50 or